ttlew/conversation/tutorial-slots-complex.md

     The `has_skipped_slots` condition checks the properties of the slots node to see if any of the slots were skipped.
 The `#exit` node-level handler skips all remaining slots to go directly to the node response.
 So, when the `has_skipped_slots` property is present, you know the `#exit` intent was triggered, and the dialog can display an alternate response.

-    **Note**: If you use this method to show an alternate node-level response when the user wants to exit the process, you cannot configure any other slots or other node-level handlers in the node to skip slots.
-If you need to skip slots in more than one place, you must use a different approach for testing whether the `#exit` intent was triggered.
-One alternate approach is to set all of the slot variables values, including one that uses the actual value, `dummy`, and then test for it in the node-level response condition.

-      In the JSON editor for the `#exit` node-level handler:

-      ```json
-      {
-        "context": {
-         "date": "2900-12-31",
-         "time": "12:00:00",
-         "guests": "dummy",
-         "confirmation":"true"
-        }
-      }
-      ```
-      {: codeblock}

-      In the node-level response condition:

-      `$guests == 'dummy'`

 1. Test this change by using the following script in the "Try it out" pane.

     <table>